 Maize processing techniques have not changed much since ancient times.
 Manos and metates from archaeological contexts look very similar to modern ones.

 Metates were not simply utilitarian.
 Ornamental metates have been found throughout Mesoamerica, indicating that they became a part of the ritual and artistic aspects of culture.
-The Paya metate on the left above was collected by Doris Stone and is part of the M.A.R.I. collections.
+The Paya metate below was collected by Doris Stone and is part of the M.A.R.I. collections.

 Some may have been used as seats or thrones, illustrating the overlap in symbolism between the domestic, ceremonial, and political realms.